-Jennifer Blackburn, the Manager of Acre Court sheltered housing in Middleton told me about the fund raising calendar residents have produced.
+Jennifer Blackburn, the Manager of Acre Court Assisted Living, in Middleton told me about the fund raising calendar residents have produced.

 When the cost of living crisis is hitting the highest peak and people all over the world are struggling in their everyday lives with finances, keeping warm and eating healthy, but fundraising has also hit a low as people just don’t have the funds to keep on giving.